As Their Influence Grows, the Maghreb’s ‘Quietist’ Salafists Are Anything but Quiet

 Anouar Boukhars is a nonresident senior fellow at the Carnegie Endowment and the author of “Politics in Morocco: Executive Monarchy and Enlightened Authoritarianism” (Routledge, 2010).

-They are writing a book on Salafism in the Maghreb, to be published by Oxford University Press in the summer of 2019.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+They are writing a book on Salafism in the Maghreb, to be published by Oxford University Press in the summer of 2019.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 What are your thoughts about quietest salafists and salafism?
 We would like to hear them.
 Scroll down to comment on this article.